christianwach/comment-tagger/README.md

 ## Setup ##

-The plugin will work "out of the box" with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/).
+This plugin works "out of the box" with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/).
 If you are using another theme, then you will need to make some additions to your theme.

 You will need to create a taxonomy archive template to display tagged comments.
-A sample template for the TwentyTwelve theme template is provided with this plugin - you can find it in 'assets/templates/twentytwelve/taxonomy-comment_tags.php'.
-Copy this file to the top level of your theme's directory and amend it to match your theme's structure and markup.
+A sample template for the *Twenty Twelve* theme is provided with this plugin - you can find it in 'assets/templates/twentytwelve/taxonomy-comment_tags.php'.
+Copy this file to the top level of your theme's (or child theme's) directory and amend it to match your theme's structure and markup.
 You will also need to style the output to match your theme.

 If you visit a Comment Tag Archive page and get a "Page Not Found" message, visit your Permalinks Settings page to refresh the WordPress rewrite rules.